camrenkhoury/geneticsdrosophilaproject/README.md

 ### **Responsibility Split**

-The repository is currently structured around this separation:
+The repository is structured around this separation:

 - **Pi backend**
   - Owns hardware control